roark-z/PsycheCloak/README.md

 `prompts` contains the prompts fed to the ChatGPT API to generate synthetic psychological interviews, and to anonymize them.

+`data` contains the synthetic identity data used to create the set of prompts for ChatGPT.

 [1]: <https://github.com/tloen/alpaca-lora> "Alpaca-Lora"
 [2]: <https://crfm.stanford.edu/2023/03/13/alpaca.html> "Stanford Alpaca"